arpitarout01/Breast-Cancer-Prediction-Model/README.md

 # Evaluation
 The model's performance is assessed using the following metrics:

--Accuracy: The proportion of true results (both true positives and true negatives) among the total number of cases examined.
+- Accuracy: The proportion of true results (both true positives and true negatives) among the total number of cases examined.
--Precision: The proportion of true positive results among the total predicted positives.
+- Precision: The proportion of true positive results among the total predicted positives.

 # Results
 The logistic regression model achieves an accuracy of 97.9% on the test dataset.
 The results demonstrate the model's effectiveness in predicting breast cancer diagnoses.